kwgch/cline_100_days_challenge/src/034/memory-bank/progress.md

 -   Replaced Hammer.js with standard event listeners for touch and mouse interactions.
 -   Implemented touch and mouse interactions for controlling the simulation.
 -   Implemented zoom control using touch events and mouse wheel.
+-   Implemented increased velocity limit on swipe, with gradual return to normal limit.

 ## What's Left to Build